illinois-stat430/stat430sp25/README.md

 # News

+ - Ehsan Bokhari (Assistant General Manager, Chicago Cubs) will speak in class on 01/28

+ - We will have a casual lecture after Ehsan's visit.

+ - 01/30 class will now be a coding demonstration.

  - Welcome to STAT 430!
 Check out the baseball analytics primer for an introduction to baseball and baseball analytics or for some fun content.